jameshfisher/jameshfisher.com/_posts/2019-05-16-what-are-symbols-in-javascript.md

 ---
-title: "What are symbols in JavaScript?"
+title: What are symbols in JavaScript?
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 I stumbled across "symbols"